 AIM interacted with Lizzie Chapman, Co-founder and CEO, ZestMoney to explore more on their technological aspect.
 But before we get going, here’s a few insight about what ZestMoney is all about.
-To begin with, the founding team at ZestMoney had previously worked together for one of the largest international digital lending companies, where they developed deep understanding of the technology and risk management methodology required to build scalable digital payment products.
+To begin with, the founding team at ZestMoney had previously worked together for one of the largest international digital lending companies, where they developed a deep understanding of the technology and risk management methodology required to build scalable digital payment products.

-Founded in 2015, this startup leverages the experience of the founding team in digital payments ecosystem, to developed easy to configure micro-services, that help lenders and e-commerce partners integrate quickly.
-This approach along with a consumer-first risk engine and transparent pricing allows ZestMoney to enable end consumers afford higher value products, doubling AOV (average order value) for its partners and expanding the reach of its lenders.
+Founded in 2015, this startup leverages the experience of the founding team in the digital payments ecosystem, to developed easy to configure micro-services, that help lenders and e-commerce partners integrate quickly.
+This approach along with a consumer-first risk engine and transparent pricing allows ZestMoney to enable end consumers to afford higher value products, doubling AOV (average order value) for its partners and expanding the reach of its lenders.

 ZestMoney’s “Credit-for-all” mantra-

 Chapman says that India is at the cusp of a digital boom.
-With the government’s push towards ‘Digital India’, rapidly growing smartphone user base in India, decrease in data prices and a massive youth population, the country is a hotbed of opportunities for e-Commerce companies.
+With the government’s push towards ‘Digital India’, rapidly growing smartphone user base in India, decrease in data prices and a massive youth population, the country is a hotbed of opportunities for e-commerce companies.
 She further adds that millions of Indian consumers want to experience premium brands using online shopping, but affordability comes as a big hurdle, with no tangible solution to it yet.

 Given the low penetration and complicated processes around credit cards and banks, Indians are left with limited or no options for leveraging their credit appetite.
 This is where digital EMIs have an immense potential to solve the market challenge and are an evolved mode of payment over personal loans and credit cards—an offering that ZestMoney is proud of.